Boilermakers begin their practice sessions next week

 Painter's tenure has seen Purdue basketball restore its status among the upper echelon of college basketball programs.
-The last eight years have seen six 20-win seasons and NCAA Tournament berths, two Sweet 16 appearances, a regular-season Big Ten title and a Big Ten Tournament crown.
+The last 10 years have seen eight 20-win seasons and NCAA Tournament berths, two Sweet 16 appearances, a regular-season Big Ten title and a Big Ten Tournament crown.

 The three winningest classes in program history are the classes of 2011, 2012 and 2010, respectively, and five of the 10 winningest individual players Purdue has ever seen have come from the Painter ranks.